odoo/documentation/content/applications/finance/expenses.rst

    :align: center
    :alt: Reports to validate are found on the Reports to Approve page.

-When viewing expense reports, there is a panel of filters that can be enabled or disabled on the left side.
-The three categories that filters can be applied on are :guilabel:`Status`, :guilabel:`Employee`, and :guilabel:`Company`.
+When viewing expense reports, there is a panel of filters that can be enabled (or disabled) on the left side.
+The three categories where filters can be applied on are :guilabel:`Status`, :guilabel:`Employee`, and :guilabel:`Company`.
 To view only expense reports with a particular status, enable the specific status filter to display the expense reports with only that status.
 Disable the specific status filter to hide the reports with that status.
 To view expense reports for a particular employee and/or company, enable the specific employee name filter and/or company filter in the :guilabel:`Employee` and :guilabel:`Company` sections.

-Reports can be approved in two ways (individually or several at once) and refused only one way.
+Reports can be approved in two ways (individually or several at once), and refused only one way.
 To approve multiple expense reports at once, remain in the list view.
-First, select the reports to approve by clicking the check box next to each report, or click the box next to :guilabel:`Employee` to select all the reports in the list.
+First, select the reports to approve by ticking the checkbox next to each report, or tick the checkbox next to :guilabel:`Employee` to select all the reports in the list.

 .. important::
    Only reports with a status of :guilabel:`Submitted` can be approved.
 It is recommended to only